2022 United States House of Representatives elections in New York: District 22

 The 22nd district is based in Central New York and the Mohawk Valley, including Syracuse and Utica.
 It includes all of Onondaga, Oneida, and Madison Counties and a small sliver of Oswego County.
-The district was significantly altered by redistricting, losing all of its previous territory in the Southern Tier while adding Syracuse.
-The district has a PVI of D+1 and voted for Joe Biden by 8 points in 2020, similar to the partisanship of the old 24th district.
-The incumbent is Republican John Katko of the 24th district, who was elected with 53.1% of the vote in 2020.
-Katko is retiring.
+The district was significantly altered by redistricting, losing all of its previous territory in the Southern Tier while keeping Syracuse and also adding Utica.
+The district had a PVI of D+1 and voted for Joe Biden by 8 points in 2020, similar to the partisanship of the old 24th district.
+The incumbent, Republican John Katko of the 24th district, who was elected with 53.1% of the vote in 2020, decided to retire rather than run for reelection.